kyma-project/istio/hack/managed-kyma-migration/readme.md

    ```shell
    kubectl get manifests -n kcp-system -o custom-columns=NAME:metadata.name,STATE:status.state | grep istio
    ```
+9. Verify that no APIGateway module is in Warning state.
+This can be done by using the [API-Gateway Monitoring Dashboard](https://plutono.cp.dev.kyma.cloud.sap/d/6meO06VSk/modules-api-gateway?orgId=1).
-9. If there are APIGateway CR is in the warning state enable Istio Module in the Kyma CR (you can check it easily on the new monitoring dashboard).
+10. If there are APIGateway CRs in the warning state, the cluster might have been created without Istio Module.
+In this case it needs to be enabled in the Kyma CR manually.

 ### Stage